Facilities and equipment

 Bruker SkyScan 1272 scanner

 - Bruker SkyScan 1276.
 This commercial scanner offers a compact system design with a rotating gantry to enable micro-CT imaging with high spatial and temporal resolution.
 These features accommodate a range of research applications, including ex vivo, in vitro and in vivo imaging scenarios.
-The scanner is outfitted with a micro-focus X-ray source that provides a 20 to 100 kV range of operational voltages using a tungsten anode with an automatic filter changer.
-The X-ray detector is an 11-megapixel CCD detector with a fiber-optic-coupled scintillator and includes four-pixel binning modes.
-The system has adjustable magnification settings and can yield effective pixel sizes from 10 µm down to 3 µm with the single-pixel binning mode.
+The scanner is outfitted with a micro-focus X-ray source that provides a 20 kV to 100 kV range of operational voltages using a tungsten anode with an automatic filter changer.
+The X-ray detector is an 11-megapixel CCD detector with a fiber-optic-coupled scintillator and includes four pixel binning modes.
+The system has adjustable magnification settings and can yield effective pixel sizes from 10 µm down to 3 µm with the 1-pixel binning mode.
 The system can accommodate maximum specimen sizes of 80 mm in diameter and 300 mm in length.
 The scanner console includes installed vendor software that enables reconstruction, 2D-3D numerical analysis and 3D visualization.
-Additionally, the scanner has an integrated physiological monitoring software for in vivo applications.
+Also, the scanner has an integrated physiological monitoring software for in vivo applications.
 An isoflurane anesthesia system is near the scanner for research procedure preparation.

 Bruker SkyScan 1276 scanner